vrevelina/work/README.md

 **This repo is still constantly evolving.**

-Compilation of ETL scripts I wrote for work, sensitive data have been excluded/ignored.
+Compilation of ETL scripts I wrote.

 ## API Scripts
 The following ETL scripts were stored in AWS Glue to pull data from their APIs.